apache/couchdb/share/doc/src/replication/protocol.rst

 5. GET each revisions from the source Database by calling the URL `/<source>/<docid>?revs=true&open_revs`=<revision>` .
-This will get the document with teh parent revisions.
+This will get the document with its parent revisions.
 Also don't forget to get attachments that aren't already stored at the target.
 As an optimisation you can use the HTTP multipart api to get all.